-Why should you care if your designer uses silk thread?
+Should you care if your designer uses silk thread?
 Aren’t all sewing threads pretty much the same anyway?

-Lots of sewers will tell you Guttermann brand threads are the best (these are one of the best available in fabric shops).
+Lots of seamstresses will tell you Guttermann brand threads are the best (these are one of the best available in fabric shops).
 And, yes, I too use Guttermann… well, I used to use their 100% cotton.
 These days we use a beautiful thread which has a polyester core and has a mercerised cotton exterior.
 This flows nicely through the machine, and will change colour if the garment is dyed at a later stage.

 - Silk thread is smooth and flows as it is pulled through the fabric, creating a smaller hole.